 Sexual positions during pregnancy in the second trimester:

-Missionary on the Edge: You lay on edge of the bed with your knees perched on mattress, man stands or kneels on floor.
+Missionary on the Edge: You lay on edge of the bed with your knees perched on mattress, your partner stands or kneels on floor.

-T-Square: You lay flat on your back and man lies perpendicular to you forming a “T” hence the name T-square.
+T-Square: You lay flat on your back and your partner lies perpendicular to you forming a “T,” hence the name T-square.

 Sexual positions during pregnancy in the third trimester:

-At this point it’s important to avoid lying flat on your back as it can cut off blood flow to your baby.
-This can be remedied by propping your upper body up with a pillow or pad or just avoiding positions where you needs to be on your back, for example;
+At this point it’s best to avoid lying flat on your back as it can reduce blood flow to your baby.
+This can be remedied by propping your upper body up with pillows or just avoiding positions where you need to be on your back, for example;

-Spooning: Partners lay back to front on their sides and entry is from the back.
+Spooning: You lay back to front on your sides and entry is from the back.

-Doggy style: Woman on all fours, man enters from behind while kneeling or standing.
+Doggy style: You get on yours hands and knees, your partner enters from behind while kneeling or standing.

 Leap frog: An adaptation of “doggy style” where you lean against a mattress to avoid having to support your weight.

-Lastly, I’m sure your wondering, should sexual positions during pregnancy be avoided?
+Lastly, I’m sure your wondering, should any sexual positions during pregnancy be avoided?

 Anal sex is not recommended during pregnancy if that’s your thing.
 It’s not off limits, per say, just not recommended due to the increased chance of infection and tissue damage.
 Oral sex is OK, however you should not allow your partner to blow into your vagina.
 This can cause an air embolism which can be harmful to both mother and child.

-When it comes to sexual positions during pregnancy creativity pays, and many couples claim that being forced to experiment with new positions actually helped their relationship.
-Maybe even added a few new positions to their list of favorites, just find what works and is comfortable and go with it.
+When it comes to sexual positions during pregnancy creativity pays, and many couples claim that being forced to experiment with new positions actually helped their relationship, and maybe even added a few new positions to their list of favorites.
+The important thing is finding what works for you and is comfortable.